 Starting today, nail salons, spas, tattoo parlors and other personal care business will be open for business, our sister pub amNY reports.

 The nine-story mixed-use building at 1921 Cortelyou Road will have 76 units and replaced the Baptist Church of the Redeemer.

-The most popular listings on Brownstoner this week include a spacious co-op in Park Slope, a Flatbush row house and a modern reno in Clinton Hill.
+The most popular listings on Brownstoner this week include a rental in Bed Stuy, a co-op in Park Slope and a single family in Crown Heights.

 Catch up on your reading with a look at the most popular stories from the past week.